dcernst/PinyonsPines/index.md

 <br>

 Pinyons and Pines is an underground self-supported bikepacking event that starts and ends in [Flagstaff, AZ](https://en.wikipedia.org/wiki/Flagstaff,_Arizona) (6,910 feet).
 The route is a magnificent tour of Northern Arizona, utilizing a mixture of singletrack, double track, and dirt roads.
-The start and finish are at [Flagstaff Bicycle Revolution](http://flagbikerev.com), located at 3 South Mikes Pike, sandwiched between [Pizzicletta](http://www.pizzicletta.com) and [Mother Road Brewery](https://www.motherroadbeer.com).
+The start is at [Flagstaff Bicycle Revolution](http://flagbikerev.com), located at 3 South Mikes Pike, sandwiched between [Pizzicletta](http://www.pizzicletta.com) and [Mother Road Brewery](https://www.motherroadbeer.com).
+New this year, the finish will be a [Sosta](https://www.sostaflagstaff.com), one of Flagstaff's newest restaurants.

 The course changes each year!
 The 2025 edition of Pinyons and Pines will start at 6:00AM on **Thursday, May 15** and is approximately 340 miles in length with 30,000 feet of climbing.
 The ride organizers are [Dana Ernst](http://danaernst.com) and [Dylan Turner](https://www.youtube.com/@TheEnduranceStudio).
 Please [contact us](mailto:pinyonsandpines@gmail.com) with any questions or concerns.

 <div class="row">
 <div class="col-md-2 col-lg-2"></div>